rust-unofficial/too-many-lists/src/third-arc.md

 A type is *Send* if it's safe to *move* to another thread.
 A type is *Sync* if it's safe to *share* between multiple threads.
 That is, if `T` is Sync, `&T` is Send.
-Safe in this case means it's impossible to to cause *data races*, (not to be mistaken with the more general issue of *race conditions*).
+Safe in this case means it's impossible to cause *data races*, (not to be mistaken with the more general issue of *race conditions*).

 These are marker traits, which is a fancy way of saying they're traits that